APPM-4650-Summer2022/Project-2/README.md

 ### Project 2: Modeling Flow Over a Plate
 **Date Created:** July 11, 2022
 **Contributors:** Mason Friedberg, Brian Tan, Tyler Reiser

-**Note:** All work in this repository is part of a group project at University of Colorado Boulder by Mason Friedberg, Brian Tan, and Tyler Reiser and is licensed under the MIT license.
+All work in this repository is part of a group project at University of Colorado Boulder by Mason Friedberg, Brian Tan, and Tyler Reiser and is licensed under the MIT license.

 ---